-How to Clean Windows and Mirrors with Streak-Free Results Every Time
+How to Clean Mirrors (and Windows!) with Streak-Free Results Every Time

 If you want a crystal-clear view of the world outside your home, you need to clean your windows.
 The same goes for mirrors.
 A smudge-free mirror, without finger prints and toothpaste droplets, gives us a better view of, well, us—and ultimately makes a room feel more polished.
-Cleaning both windows and mirrors, however, poses a common problem: streaks.
-To effectively clean both without leaving behind any streaks, grab a pair of rubber gloves and follow the expert tips below—they'll make the job easier.
+Cleaning both mirrors and windows, however, poses a common problem: streaks.
+To effectively wash both without leaving behind any streaks, grab a pair of rubber gloves and follow the expert tips below—they'll make the job easier.

 Use plain water in a spray bottle.